reemaratnani/ETL-NoSQL-Database/README.md

 2. Exploratory Data Analysis

-The statistical analysis was done to compare the ratings of 6 corporations: Facebook, Google, Apple, Amazon, Microsoft and Netflix from an employee's perspective.
-These companies are compared based on the overall ratings, career opportunities, work-life balance, management, culture values and benefits ratings.
+The statistical analysis was done to compare the ratings of 6 corporations: Facebook, Google, Apple, Amazon, Microsoft and Netflix.
+These companies are compared based on the overall ratings, career opportunities, work-life balance, management, culture values and benefits ratings from an employee's perspective.
+The details can be found in rating_analysis notebook.

 Findings: